 One way to help control your blood glucose levels is to portion control your carbohydrates in your diet.
 Carbohydrates-containing foods like grains, rice, cereals, fruit, milk, starchy vegetables (like potatoes), legumes and sweets.

 Your body breaks carbohydrates down into glucose during digestion.
 The glucose enters into the bloodstream.The amount of carbohydrate that you eat during a meal will directly affect your blood sugar level.

-Since carbs provide the energy your body needs to function properly, it’s important not to completely restrict carbs and make them a part of your diet.
+Since carbs provide the energy your body needs to function properly, it’s important not to completely restrict carbs and make them a part of your diet, but you could try something like the keto diet which helps you to cut down on them, Just make sure if you do, that you use a ketogenic diet supplement as it means you can still include them in small measure.
 Your carbohydrate intake can be spread throughout the whole day – this can help keep your blood sugar levels stable and avoid blood sugar spikes.
 It’s a good idea to follow the carbohydrate intake prescribed by your doctor or nutritionist.